-pourarian taekwondo tenets
+pourarian tenets of taekwondo

-student oath
+pourarian taekwondo student oath

 Taekwondo is an international martial arts form that began in Korea.
 The art form is steeped in tradition and has a very long history.
 The term "Taekwondo" is made up of three characters: "Tae" means stepping, thus standing on the foot, "Kwon" means the fist or striking by the fist, and "Do" means a way, signifying the righteous way of human life.

-Taekwondo is a whole-body exercise that uses various techniques to defend against an enemy’s attacks by turning all parts of the body into weapons.
-Basically, all movements of Taekwondo begin with the instinct of self-defense, turning from passive actions to active ones — that is, shifting instantly from the defensive to the offensive in order to overpower an enemy.
+Taekwondo is a whole-body exercise that uses various techniques to defend against an enemy's attacks by turning all parts of the body into weapons.
+Basically, all movements of Taekwondo begin with the instinct of self-defense, turning from passive actions to active ones -- that is, shifting instantly from the defensive to the offensive in order to overpower an enemy.

 It should be emphasized, however, that the true value of training in Taekwondo is found in the philosophical aspect of the art.
 Taekwondo students aim to reach a stage of complete self-control and higher self by mastering the art, thereby moderating the human aggressive instinct and elevating themselves to the highest level of excellence.
 In short, Taekwondo aims to cultivate a person into a righteous and true human being.